Welcome to Planned Bayfield!

 Confusion

-by Kokomarb, almost 4 years ago
+by Kokomarb, about 5 years ago

 I have been coming to Bayfield for the past 35 years.
 I have seen many changes.
 Some good some bad.
 Bayfield is considered an 'Historic' town.
 Always has been and always should be.
 Many of the old cottages of the past have been torn down, and replaced with either two more houses and much more modern.
 The beach of the Bayfield past was a place to come to.
 I looked forward to the day at the beach.
 Right now there is no beach to visit.
 Erosion has taken over.
 I should hope that this is a major concern for the...
 Continue reading